gusreinaos/plan-manager/README.md

 Plan manager is a web application which makes it easy for our users to keep all plans in the same place, even from different categories, as well as invite  friends in a simple way and intuitive way.

+## Pre-Requirements 🛠

+There are some technical requirements that need to be taken into consideration before having full access to the program´s functionality.

 ## Getting Started 🚀

 For starting using the service please type the commands below in your terminal: